Applications for the 2019 – 2020 School Year are available until April 15, 2019.

-After the applications have been received, the information will be reviewed by the Board of Directors and each applicant will be notified in late May or early June as to whether you are a finalist for an award.
+After the applications have been received, the information will be reviewed by the Board of Directors and each applicant will be notified in June as to whether you are a finalist for an award.
 Finalist will be required to provide additional information such as a letter of recommendation, a more in depth 500 word count essay, and a transcript.
 In addition they will be required to conduct an in-person interview with the Board of Directors.
 Each finalist will receive an email with instructions for completing the process.

 Note: If you are not willing to complete the entire process do not apply.